 Army Air Corps pilots, airplane mechanics, and instructors are being turned out of the Schrom's being turned out of the Schrom's Airport training course at the rate of 120 annually-a rate that is expected to double within the next month.
-To facilitate his training program, Frederick ('Fritz'') Schrom, owner of the held, has started completion of a new congrete runway which will new concrete runway which will be 4200 feet long when com-pleted, and can be used in any pieted, and can be used in any weather; a new two-story, 50 foot by 75 foot administration building; a 70 foot by 100 foot repair shop; and seven new hangars, each to be 97 foot by 100 foot.
-The repair shop is almost completed, and one hangar, as well as the new run-way, is al-ready under construction.
-New gas pumps are also being area.
-Schrom's is one of four training fields in the Washington area, the other three being at the College Park Airport, Congressional, and Beacon Field.
-15 Training Ships Used Five instructors in addition to
+To facilitate his training program, Frederick ('Fritz'') Schrom, owner of the field, has started completion of a new concrete runway which will held, has started completion of a new concrete runway which will be 4200 feet long when completed, and can be used in any weather; a new two-story, 50 foot by 75 foot administration building; a 70 foot by 100 foot repair shop; and seven new hangars, each to be 97 foot by 100 foot.
+The repair shop is almost completed, and one hangar, as well as the new run-way, is already under construction.

+New gas pumps are also being